Fast and energy-efficient neuromorphic deep learning with first-spike times

-\paragraph{Training and regularization methods} In order to train a given data set using our learning framework, the input data has to be translated into spike times first.
+In order to train a given data set using our learning framework, the input data has to be translated into spike times first.
 We do this by defining the times of the earliest and latest possible input spike $t_\text{early}$ and $t_\text{late}$ and mapping the range of input values linearly to the time interval $[t_\text{early}, t_\text{late}]$.

-If the data set requires a bias to be solvable, our framework allows their addition.
+If the data set requires a bias to be solvable, our framework allows its addition.
 These bias spikes essentially represent additional input spikes for a layer, which have the same spike time for any input.
-The weights from the neurons to these ``bias sources" is learned in the same way as all the other synaptic weights are learned.
+The weights from the neurons to these ``bias sources" is learned in the same way as all the other synaptic weights.
+For the Yin-Yang data set, the addition of a bias spike facilitated training.
+For some samples, due to the low number of inputs, the relatively low activity that is received by the network is spread out over a long time interval.
+The additional spike in the middle of the available interval decreases the maximum distance between input spikes for the hidden layer.
+In contrast, the MNIST data set has a much higher input dimensionality and the spikes are more distributed over the input time interval.
+Therefore, the activity provided to the hidden layer at any point in time is high even without additional bias.

 Implementing our learning algorithm as custom PyTorch modules allows us to use the training architecture provided by the library.
 The simulations were performed using mini-batch training in combination with with the Adam optimizer~\citep{kingma2014adam} and learning rate scheduling (the parameters can be found in \cref{table:sim_params,table:hw_params}).